rburawes/webtutorials/README.md

 Sample codes using Spring Framework.

 1. spring-property-file-sample - A demonstration on how to configure and use multiple property files in Spring and display the values in JSP using Spring Tag or JSTL.

-	a.
-Look at root-context.xml for property file configuration.
+		a.Look at root-context.xml for property file configuration.
 		b.
 To display the values in JSP using JSTL via EL, set 'exposeContextBeansAsAttributes' of InternalResourceViewResolver.
 		c.
 See servlet-context.xml for InternalResourceViewResolver configuration.